General requests for information can be submitted by using the Information Request webform.

 No Personal Gain

 C.R.S.
 24-72-305.5 states records of official action and criminal justice records and the names, addresses, telephone numbers, and other information in such record shall not be used by any person for the purpose of soliciting business for “pecuniary gain.”
-The official custodian shall deny any person access to records of official action and criminal justice records unless such person signs a statement which affirms that such records shall not be used for the direct solicitation of business for pecuniary gain.
+The official custodian shall deny any person access to records of official action and criminal justice records unless such person signs a statement that affirms that such records shall not be used for the direct solicitation of business for pecuniary gain.

 Format of Records Produced